laharivommi3/Data_Analysis_SQL/README.md

 # SQL PORTFOLIO PROJECT

 # Overview:
 The objective of this project is to analyze the data using basic/intermediate SQL queries with SQL(SQL SERVER).
-The idea of analysing the data is to get the overview of what actutally is happening in a food delivery business.It consist of 10 columns such as userid,signup_date,price,item_id etc.
+The idea of analysing the data is to get the overview of what actually is happening in a food delivery business.It consist of 10 columns such as userid,signup_date,price,item_id etc.

 # Tools and Technologies:
 Utilized Microsoft SQL SERVER MANAGEMENT for data querying and data manipulation.